A joint supplement provides an effective way to address the underlying causes of joint pain and stiffness, and thereby gain relief.

 The obvious answer is anyone suffering from the scourge of arthritis, be it osteoarthritis or rheumatoid arthritis.
 Osteoarthritis is the result of wear and tear on the joints and often leads to limited mobility and chronic pain.
 Rheumatoid arthritis is an autoimmune disease characterized by the destruction of joint materials, disfiguration, and intense pain.
 People with either condition are likely to enjoy the benefits of a good joint supplement.

-But joint supplements are not just for arthritis sufferers.
-Because they can bolster overall joint health they should also be considered by anyone who wishes to reduce the odds that they will eventually develop arthritis.
-Not only that, but athletes who often suffer from acute joint pain and stiffness can also benefit from making a joint supplement part of their routine.
+However, joint supplements are not just for arthritis sufferers.
+Because they can bolster overall joint health, joint health supplements should also be considered by anyone who feels chronic aches and pains and wishes to reduce the odds that they will eventually develop arthritis.
+Not only that, but athletes who often suffer from acute joint pain and stiffness can also may benefit from making a joint supplement part of their routine.

 How We Ranked

-While far-reaching in their potential benefits, joint supplements are, for the most part, simple supplements that typically lean on a limited number of ingredients to work their magic.
-So when assessing joint supplements, we start by checking to see if they include those fundamental ingredients, including glucosamine and chondroitin.
-If they do not, then they need to provide other proven ingredients that address inflammation and the various root causes of joint pain.
+While far-reaching in their potential benefits, for the most part, joint supplements are simple supplements that typically lean on a limited number of ingredients to work their magic.
+When assessing joint supplements, we start by checking to see if they include fundamental ingredients like glucosamine and chondroitin.
+If they do not, then they need to provide other well-researched ingredients that address inflammation and the various root causes of joint pain.

-The supplements also need to provide their anti-inflammatory and other ingredients in sufficient quantities to make a quantifiable difference.
-That means we do not want to see those quantities hidden behind a ‘proprietary blend’ label.
+The supplements also need to provide their ingredients in sufficient quantities to make a quantifiable difference.
+We also do not want to see those quantities hidden behind a ‘proprietary blend’ label.
 As more often than not these days, that simply masks ingredient shortfalls.

-Finally, it is important that these supplements are produced in Good Manufacturing Practices (1) facilities in the US.
-Because such facilities are subjected to regular FDA inspection.
-It is also important that they do not bombard the user with a rash of unnecessary ingredients that might undermine the effectiveness of the supplement as a whole.
+Finally, it is important that these supplements are produced in Good Manufacturing Practices (1) facilities in the US because they must follow stricter regulations.
+It is also important that they do not bombard the user with a rash of unnecessary ingredients that might undermine the effectiveness or quality of the supplement as a whole.

 Joint supplements reduce arthritis pain.
 Arthritis is one of the most common degenerative diseases there are.
 In the United States alone, it is estimated that more than 50 million adults have arthritis (2).
 That is a staggering number that is only going to get worse as the population continues to age.
 Joint supplements address many of the aspects of arthritis that cause discomfort and pain.

 Joint supplements fight inflammation.
 Inflammation is a natural part of the body’s immune response.
-But when chronic conditions like arthritis are involved, the body does not know when to turn the inflammatory response off.
-As a result, the person ends up in more or less constant pain from the inflammation (3).
-Joint supplements that include the anti-inflammatories glucosamine and chondroitin can provide much-needed relief.
+However, when chronic conditions like arthritis are involved, the body does not know when to turn the inflammatory response off.
+As a result, the person ends up in constant pain from the inflammation (3).
+Joint supplements that include compounds that produce anti-inflammatory benefits such as glucosamine or boswellia and chondroitin can provide much-needed relief.

 Joint supplements are safer than NSAIDs.
 Non-steroidal anti-inflammatory drugs do a good job providing temporary relief from joint pain.
-The problem is, taking them for long periods of time puts your heart and kidneys at risk.
-Studies have shown that long-term use of NSAIDs can increase the risk of heart attacks (4).
-At the same time, NSAIDs are thought to endanger the kidneys and increase the risk of developing gastrointestinal problems.
+The problem is, taking them for long periods of time puts your heart, kidneys and digestive tract at risk.
+Studies have shown that long-term use of NSAIDs can increase blood pressure, the risk of heart attacks and strokes and the development of gastrointestinal problems such as ulcers (4).

 Joint supplements improve mobility.
-By reducing inflammation, alleviating pain and discomfort, and promoting healthy bones and cartilage, joint supplements improve mobility in most people.
+By reducing inflammation, alleviating pain and discomfort, and promoting healthy bones and cartilage, joint supplements have the potential to improve mobility in most people.
 Joint stiffness is a major byproduct of arthritis and can lead people to cut back on their physical activities.
-Joint supplements can reverse that trend.
+Joint supplements can help reverse that trend.

 Joint supplements can reduce symptoms of rheumatoid arthritis.
 Rheumatoid arthritis is a devastating autoimmune disease that attacks the joints.
 It can be extremely painful as well as disfiguring.
 As of this writing, there is no cure for rheumatoid arthritis.
-Treatment focuses on addressing the symptoms.
-Joint supplements have demonstrated an ability to relieve some of the pain associated with rheumatoid arthritis (5).
+Treatment focuses on addressing the symptoms and managing inflammation.
+In addition to lifestyle and dietary changes that may help, joint supplements have demonstrated an ability to relieve some of the pain and symptoms associated with rheumatoid arthritis (5).

-Joint supplements help you reclaim your active social life.
+Joint supplements may help you reclaim your active social life.
 As joint pain becomes progressively worse, most people cut back on activities.
 First to go is usually exercise.
-But over time they also stop going out to dinner, make fewer trips to the park and eventually, fewer trips to see loved ones.
+Over time they may also stop going out to dinner, make fewer trips to the park and eventually, fewer trips to see loved ones.
 There is no positive spin you can put on that type of forced isolation.
-Joint supplements can reverse the trend and help people reclaim their social life.
+Joint supplements may help reverse the trend and help people reclaim their social life.

 Joint supplements are affordable.
 Even the most expensive joint supplements are extremely affordable when compared to prescription painkillers, physical therapy, and frequent doctor visits.
 Most wind up costing less than a dollar a day, which is quite a value when you consider how much they can improve a person’s quality of life.

 Joint supplements may slow the progression of osteoarthritis.
-Both glucosamine and chondroitin, along with collagen, have shown promise in clinical trials when it comes to slowing the progression of osteoarthritis (6).
-There is not a lot of data on the subject.
-Still, the research there is points to joint supplements being important alternatives to other medications that display greater levels of toxicity.
+Both glucosamine and chondroitin, along with collagen, have shown promise in clinical trials when it comes to slowing the progression of osteoarthritis, though not all research agrees (6).
+The current research points to joint supplements being potentially important alternatives to other medications that display greater levels of toxicity.

 Joint supplements work for people of all ages.
-Anyone of any age who is suffering from joint pain can likely benefit to some degree from joint supplements.
-Whether you have injured your knee playing sports at school or are dealing with chronic arthritis pain, joint supplements answer the pain relief call.
+Anyone of any age who is suffering from joint pain may benefit to some degree from joint supplements, though those with more severe disease seem to benefit the most.
+Whether you have injured your knee playing sports at school or are dealing with chronic arthritis pain, joint supplements may answer the call for help.

 Joint supplements can help athletes recover from injuries.
 Most people associate joint supplements with older folks wrestling with the pain of arthritis.
-But older folks are not the only ones dealing with stiff, painful joints.
+Older folks are not the only ones dealing with stiff, painful joints, however.
 Athletes push themselves physically all the time and often pay the price with sore muscles and painful joints.
-Joint supplements are a safe and effective way for athletes to obtain relief.
+Joint supplements are a safe and effective way for athletes to seek relief.

 Joint supplements may help relieve back pain.
 We say ‘may’ because there has not been sufficient clinical research to prove or disprove the claim.
-Nonetheless, there is plenty of anecdotal and some scientific (8) evidence that joint supplements that contain turmeric may indeed alleviate back pain.
+Nonetheless, there is anecdotal and some scientific (8) evidence that turmeric (contained in some joint supplements) may indeed help alleviate back pain stemming from sciatica.

 Joint supplements help you regain flexibility.
-Inflammation not only causes pain, but it also limits movement.
+Inflammation not only causes pain, but it also limits movement and mobility.
 Chondroitin, a common ingredient in joint supplements, has demonstrated an ability to improve joint function and range of motion.
 It does this by bolstering the integrity of joint cartilage.
 This, in turn, reduces the amount of friction that occurs when you try to move (9).
-The result, greater flexibility.
+The result is greater flexibility, but according to a previous test tube study, only at high doses.
+More research is needed.

-Joint supplements enable you to take a pass on painkillers.
+Joint supplements may enable you to take a pass on painkillers.
 Joint pain is one of the most insidious types of pain.
 It is at its worst when you are trying to move about and conduct the business of your life.
-Many people rely on painkillers to deal with joint pain.
-But prescription painkillers are expensive, laden with side effects, and many are highly addictive (10).
-Joint supplements let you avoid painkillers.
+Many people rely on painkillers to deal with joint pain, but prescription painkillers are expensive, laden with side effects, and many are highly addictive (10).
+Joint supplements may help you avoid painkillers.

 Joint supplements are non-addictive.
 As we just mentioned, prescription painkillers may be effective, but that effectiveness can take a serious toll, including the possibility of addiction (11).
 Joint supplements, on the other hand, are completely free of narcotics and pose no threat of addiction.
-You can take them as often as you need and never have to worry about them taking over potentially ruining your life the way opioids can.
+You can take them multiple times a day and never have to worry about them ruining your life the way opioids can.

 Q: What are joint supplements?

 A: A supplement for joint pain is a dietary supplement that uses a combination of organic compounds to address the causes of joint pain and provide long term relief.
 Most joint supplements take the form of a tablet or capsule, and most contain glucosamine and chondroitin.
-Some may include other anti-inflammatories like boswellia or turmeric.
+Some may include other anti-inflammatories like boswellia, omega-3 fats, or turmeric.
 Anyone can purchase joint supplements without a prescription.

 Q: How do joint supplements work?